getpatchwork/patchwork/docs/deployment/installation.rst

 .. code-block:: shell

-   $ sudo apt-get install getmail4
+   $ sudo apt-get install -y getmail4

 Once installed, you should configure it, substituting your own configuration details where required below: